terramate-io/terramate/docs/codegen/generate-hcl.md

 * Terramate Metadata references
 * Expressions using interpolation, functions, etc

-Most of what you can do in Terraform can be done in a `generate_hcl` block.
+Anything you can do in Terraform can be generated using a `generate_hcl` block.
 References to Terramate globals and metadata are evaluated, but any other reference is just transported to the generated code (partial evaluation).

 Each `generate_hcl` block requires a single label.
-This label is the filename of the generated code.
+This label is the filename of the generated code, multiple `generate_hcl` blocks with the same label/filename will result in an error.

 Inside the `generate_hcl` block a `content` block is required.
-All code inside `content` is going to be used to generate the final code.
+All code inside `content` is going to be used to generate the final HCL code.

 Now lets jump to some examples.
 Lets generate backend and provider configurations for all stacks inside a project.